humanetech-community/awareness-program/strategy/README.md

 # Campaign strategies

-This project section is elaborating on campaign strategies, and to create templates for starting new campaigns without re-inventing the wheel each time.
+This project section is for common information, social media guidelines and best-practices related to campaign strategies, and to provide templates and resources to facilitate efficient creation of new campaigns and campaign deliverables.